Home

 Introduction to Interval Estimation

-From the discussion on the point estimation we know that is the best possible estimator of the population mean, which is a fixed, usually unknown parameter.
-It is a matter of common-sense that we have to be extremely lucky to have a sample which has a mean exactly equal to the population mean, otherwise it will be a little higher or a little lower.
+From the discussion on point estimation we know that $$\overline X $$ is the best possible estimator of the population mean $$\mu $$, which is a fixed, usually unknown parameter.
+It would be extremely lucky to have a sample which has a mean $$\overline X $$ exactly equal to the population mean $$\mu $$, so in most cases it will be a little higher or a little lower.

-A point estimate of any parameter, may be theoretically unbiased, might be misleading.
-We, therefore, try to determine two values, instead of one point estimate, within which the true value of the parameter is expected to fall.
-We can also attach a certain degree true values of a parameter are called confidence limits (lower and upper limit confidence limits) and the two together is called a confidence interval.
-The word confidence refers to the probability.
+A point estimate of any parameter might be misleading.
+We, therefore, try to determine two values within which the true value of the parameter is expected to fall instead of one point estimate.
+We can also attach a certain degree of true values of a parameter which are called confidence limits (lower and upper limit confidence limits), and the two together is called a confidence interval.
+The word ‘confidence’ refers to probability.
 We can determine an interval estimate of any parameter to any degree of confidence, but usually it is estimated with 90, 95 or 99 percent confidence.
-Thus, if we determine a 95 percent confidence interval estimate we understand that the probability that the interval contains the true parameter is 0.95 or in other words out of 100 possible intervals 95 of the intervals are certain to contain the true parameter.
+Thus, if we determine a 95 percent confidence interval estimate, we understand that the probability that the interval contains the true parameter is 0.95, or in other words, out of 100 possible intervals 95 of the intervals are certain to contain the true parameter.

 P (-1.96 < Z < 1.96) = 0.95